Skip to content

 6 Common Myths About Italian Citizenship by Descent

-Myth #1: My last Italian Ancestor was my Great Great Grandfather so I do not qualify.
+Myth #1: My last Italian Ancestor was my great-great-grandfather, so I do not qualify.

 If you are uncertain if your Italian ancestry falls under these parameters, our intake specialists would be happy to schedule a free eligibility screening with you to review your eligibility status!

-Myth #2: My Italian Ancestor was a female so I can’t apply.
+Myth #2: My Italian Ancestor was a female, so I can’t apply.

 Myth #3: Applying for Italian Citizenship by Descent will take a very long time.

 The most common route for United States citizens to obtain Italian dual citizenship is through their regionally assigned Italian Consulate.
 Depending on the consulate, the wait times for an appointment for citizenship by descent can vary widely.
 Long wait times at the consulate can be discouraging for some, but there are alternative routes that can speed up the process of obtaining your citizenship.
+The process of applying for Italian citizenship by descent can be time-consuming due to multiple steps and legal requirements.

 If you are interested in learning more about court cases for obtaining your Italian Citizenship, please visit our webpage regarding court cases.